 Moments in Time: Dingle, Ireland

 The magnificent road that winds around the peninsula is called Slea Head Drive.
-A little side note, the westernmost part of the peninsula not only brings a spectacularly beautiful view of the rough surf of the Atlantic.
-But the islands off to the west are the closest part of mainland Ireland that you can get to the United States.
+A little side note: The westernmost part of the peninsula not only brings a spectacularly beautiful view of the rough surf of the Atlantic, but the islands off to the west are the closest part of mainland Ireland that you can get to the United States.

-The sound of the waves crashing against the rocks below, the intense green that glowed from the sun shining on the rolling hills that peppered the landscape, it was a serene moment.
+The sound of the waves crashing against the rocks below, the intense green that glowed from the sun shining on the rolling hills that peppered the landscape, was a serene moment.

-I know for me, throughout the different stages in my own life, one of the most fundamentally important questions that I continue to ask myself is, Who Am I?
-So simple, yet so profound.
+Throughout the different stages of my life, one of the most fundamentally essential questions I continue to ask myself is, “Who Am I?”
+It is so simple yet so profound.

 May the road rise up to meet you.